 “Having a proactive conversation shows your boss that you care about your job and want to be seen as an employee who is on top of your health, even though you may need additional support for a period of time.” —counselor Stacy Perkins

-And "an accommodation" doesn't need to mean special treatment that will only kneecap your career.
+And "an accommodation" doesn't need to mean special treatment that will only hinder your career.
 In fact, being open to a tweaked arrangement, and bringing this to your manager's attention may be relieving to them because it communicates that you're comfortable with appropriate transparency.
 “Having a proactive conversation shows your boss that you care about your job and want to be seen as an employee who is on top of your health, even though you may need additional support for a period of time,” Perkins says.

 Furthermore, being open (and open to ideas for shaping a situation to work for you, which in turn will work for your employer), may be helpful for breaking down the stigma that still unfortunately exists regarding mental health struggles.
 “As a general rule, mental and emotional health should not be hidden,” says career coach Wendy Toth.
 “Part of what makes mental health challenges doubly stressful is the compounding pressure of secrecy and acting ‘normal.’”